belynda0/Belynda0/README.md

-## Hi there 👋 I'm Belynda
+## Hi there 👋

-I'm currently a Computational Social Science M.S.
-Student at UC San Diego 🌊

-- 🔭 I’m currently working on ..
-- 🌱 I'm currently learning GIS, machine learning, deep learning and neural networks for NLP, Tableau, and brushing up on R and Python.
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about social science topics
-- 📫 How to reach me: bpherrrea@ucsd.edu
-- 😄 Pronouns: she/her
+Hi, my name is Belynda Herrera.
+I’m a master’s student at UC San Diego 🌊, studying Computational Social Science.
+There are many avenues within CSS, and my approach focuses on using data to reveal patterns in our society.
+During my undergraduate studies, I majored in Political Science - Data Analytics and Sociology.

-- ⚡ Fun fact: In high school, I raised farm animals.
+Some fun facts about me: In high school, I raised farm animals.
 I went to undergrad at UC San Diego as a transfer student.
 In my free time, I enjoy going to the beach, hanging out with friends, traveling, and listening to podcasts.

-Contact me: hbelynda09@gmail.com